go to DLTK's Homepage

 There are a lot of software packages out there that give you a 'what you see is what you get' (WYSIWYG) view of HTML.
 You don't have to know the language to use these packages.
 You just point and click.
 Here are a few of the software packages available:

-MicroSoft FrontPage - this is what I use.
+MicroSoft Expression Web - this is what I use.
 It's likely not the best on the market, but it is a Microsoft product and works just like the others.
-I was very familiar with Word, Excel, etc. and the software is quite user oriented so this was a good choice for me.
-Cost - about $150 US
+I was very familiar with Word, Excel, etc. And the software is quite user oriented so this was a good choice for me.

 OK, so since there are all of these WYSIWYG packages available does that mean you can ignore HTML?
 Nope!